 1.15.
 Does your medical school curriculum address the environmental and health co-benefits of a plant-based diet?
-3 This topic was explored in depth by the core curriculum.
-2 This topic was briefly covered in the core curriculum.
-1 This topic was covered in elective coursework.
-0 This topic was not covered.

 Score explanation: The environmental and health co-benefits of a plant-based diet are mentioned several times throughout the preclinical curriculum at times simultaneously, but also sometimes independent of each other.
 The Health Systems and Health Equity course included a lecture called "Climate Change and Health Equity," which simultaneously mentioned the co-benefits, specifically those to cardiovascular health, and the reduction of greenhouse gas pollution.
 Within the same course, in a lecture titled "Sustainability at Einstein/Montefiore," the environmental benefits were mentioned while describing Montefiore's efforts to reduce the use of animal-based meals and create more plant-based alternatives.
 In the Cardiovascular System course, a lecture about cardiovascular disease and protective factors discussed the health benefits of a plant-based diet.
 In the Nutrition and Health elective course, plant-based diets were discussed, but not in the context of their environmental benefits.